Mayor Madden addresses public’s concerns after rise in shootings

 TROY, N.Y.
 (NEWS10) — Troy Mayor Patrick Madden spoke openly about the violence seen in neighborhoods across his city.
 Following the killing of 11-year-old Ayshawn Davis, residents have been critical about his response to crime in their community.

 “My first obligation in this particular instance is to the family,” Madden said.
 “Shooting into a crowd does not make you a man.
 It doesn’t make you tough.
-It shows that you’re a coward,” Madden said.
+It shows that you’re a coward.”

 The mayor said his second priority is to the investigation into the young boy’s death and other active cases.